NaluKit/nalu/README.md

 Due to a bug in older version of the maven-compiler-plugin, the output of a annotation processor - during a Maven build - will not be logged.
 To ensure, that the processor output is logged, use the latest maven-compiler-plugin.

+### System Requirements

+Nalu supports the latest versions of GWT and requires at least Java 11.
+During a build, Nalu is tested against Java 11, 17 and 21.

 ## Wiki
 More useful information about Nalu and how to use it, can be found inside the [Wiki](https://github.com/nalukit/nalu/wiki).